 The third key area for consideration is whether to include a session in Upper Key Stage Two which answers the question: ‘Where do babies come from?’

 Teaching about sexual intercourse to primary school children is not part of the statutory curriculum.
 However, we are providing resources for parents if they wish to discuss this at home as it will not be covered in school.
 We will teach the scientific understanding of how babies are made (sperm and egg).

 The final key decision concerns talking about pornography.
 We will not be covering this term specifically in lessons but will be teaching about the broader issues covering staying safe online and will focus on teaching about ‘internet safety’ and therefore falls under the statutory Health Education curriculum.
 Our focus will be on teaching the children to stay safe and to recognise what may be harmful or inappropriate online so they will know how to act to keep themselves safe.
 We recognise that children may come across inappropriate material online and we need to prepare them to keep them safe.
 We will also teach children about the dangers of sharing images.

-To login and access resources please head to the website below and enter the login details for our Parent Portal:
+To login and access resources please head to the website below and speak to a teacher for log in information.

 Please see the link below for the NSPCC PANTS guide for parents: